CodingLady22/Food-management-app/README.md

 ## Features
 * Notifications for food expiration
-* Recipe suggestions for food items about to expire
+* Recipe suggestions for food items about to expire.
-* Ability to upload and share your own recipes with other users
+* Ability to upload personal recipes or write it directly in the app.
 * Comments are available where users can write down their shopping lists or ideas on how to use up their food items.

 ### How it's made